arfai1213/AWS-SOA-C02/README.md

 - enforce 2 things:
     - need a valid code from MFA device in order to permanently delete an object version
     - MFA also needed to suspend / reactivate versioning on an S3 bucket
+- **only works for CLI or API interaction, not in AWS management console**
+- **cannot make version DELETE actions with MFA using IAM user credentials.
+Must use root AWS account**

 ### S3 Encryption
 - In Transit: SSL/TLS